Fangjin98/distributed-training-INA/routing/README.md

 ## Directory Structure

-- algs: implementation of IAR and benchmarks.
+- algs: implementation of IAR and other benchmarks.
-- data/topo: JSON files about the infomation of network topology.
+- data/topo: JSON files include the infomation of network topology.
-- utils: helper scripts
+- utils: helper classes